complyue/edh-early-history/Tour/Readme.md

 > to be more _Pythonic_ than being
 > [_Pythonic_](https://www.python.org/dev/peps/pep-0020)
 >
-> And whenever you're not sure how do get a job done, think
+> And whenever you're not sure how to get a job done, think
 > about how a [Gopher](https://blog.golang.org/gopher) would do it

 ## Concepts